1. Boys' State Eligibility?

 office at school or at the Wyoming Boys' State website.

 Home schooled kids are monitored by the school district and the state.

 Our delegates need to have completed their junior year of high school and have at least one semester remaining in high school.

-Even though the student is schooled at home, he must have a transcript or equal to validate his education, or he could not get into college or even the military.
+Even though the student is schooled at home, he must have a transcript or equal to validate his education.